Kadazan-Dusun: Traditional dance

 Sumazau dance is the traditional dance of Kadazandusun.
 Usually, the sumazau dance is performed by a pair of men and women dancers wearing traditional costumes.
 Sumazau dance is usually accompanied by the beats and rhythms of seven to eight gongs.
 The opening movement for sumazau dance is the parallel swing of the arms back and forth at the sides of the body, while the feet springs and move the body from left to right.
-Once the opening dance moves are integrated with the gong beats and rhythms, the male dancer will chant "heeeeee!" indicating that it is time to change the dance moves.
+Once the opening dance moves are integrated with the gong beats and rhythms, the male dancer will chant "heeeeee!" (mamangkis) indicating that it is time to change the dance moves.
 Upon hearing this chant, dancers will raise their hands to the sides of their body and in line with their chest, and move their wrists and arms up and down resembling the movement of a flying bird.
 There is plenty of choreography of sumazau dance, but the signature dance move of the sumazau will always be the flying bird arms movement, parallel arms swinging back and forth at the sides of the body, and the springing feet.